Where two or three are gathered in my name, I am there among them.

 Companioned Prayer is a prayer.
 It is not therapy or spiritual counseling.
 The contents of this CPCF website are not offered as a substitute for professional psychotherapeutic or psychiatric care for those who need it, nor as a substitute for training and licensing in those healthcare or counseling fields.
 By using this site or any of the material available from it, the user assumes all responsibility and risk for its use.
 All content and downloads are provided “as is” without any warranty of any kind.
 In no event shall the CPCF, its officers, board, members, employees or volunteers, or authors of the material posted on the CPCF's website, or hosting or sponsoring organizations, be liable for any compensatory, special, direct, incidental, indirect, consequential damages, exemplary damages, or any damages or injuries whatsoever resulting from the use of this website and its material.
 In addition, anyone who uses material available from this website agrees to follow all state and national safe environment and accessible regulations and reporting requirements, especially for the protection of children, young adults, and adults with vulnerabilities.
 For additional guidelines for a safe and accessible environment specific to Companioned Prayer, click here.

 Because the structure of Companioned Prayer is delicate and nuanced, and the prayer experience can be easily impaired by subtly inappropriate changes or translations, the CPCF is compelled to protect the integrity of the prayer.
 That is why the terms "Companioned Prayer" and the "Companioned Prayer Christian Fellowship" in any language are trademarked by the CPCF, even though the CPCF desires to promote the use, adoption and advancement of the prayer as widely as possible.
-Thus, all translations and changes to the prayer forms must have written approval by the CPCF and are subject to existing copyright law.
-For information and permissions, the CPCF can be contacted at email@example.com.
+Thus, all translations and changes to the prayer forms in any media must have written approval by the CPCF and are subject to existing copyright law.
+For information and permissions, the CPCF can be contacted at firstname.lastname@example.org.
 The prayer offers a unique way to experience God's closeness and love.
 The CPCF only wishes to ensure that this potential is retained.

 You can contact the CPCF via email at info@CompanionedPrayer.org.